Four CSU players earn first-team All-MW honors

 - Recorded a team-high nine tackles (six solo), including his first career sack, and a fumble recovery in a home victory over Hawai'i (Nov.
 8)

-- Has recorded at least nine tackles in five games in 2014
+- Recorded at least nine tackles in six games in 2014

 - CSU's defense is only allowing 23.4 points per game, the fewest points per contest by the Rams defense since 2006 (21.9)